mieskolainen/graniitti/README.md

 <img width="600px" src="docs/img/dsigmadt.png">

-See VERSION.json for the version information and automatic build status
+See VERSION.json for the version information

 ### Installation and introduction at: